TheUser11/GuS/README.md

 # GuS
-A private repo for testing the GitHub Update System.
-This repo is to not be publicly shared or disclosed.
+A repo for testing the GitHub Update System.